Review of Data Basics

 You practiced filtering data by pulling out the rows that met certain conditions.
 These rows were sometimes also referred to as results or observations.

-As we work with data, it can be helpful to consider what defines a row or observational unit.
+As we work with data, it can be helpful to consider what defines a row or observation.
 This can be one of the most helpful steps in understanding what exactly your data is representing and what types of questions your data might be capable of answering.

 For example, we'll be working with Chicago Airbnb data throughout this course.
 What does each row of the data represent?
 Without looking at the data, some options include: